aaronchong888/AWS-MSK-Connect-Workshop/README.md

 ## Lab Setup

-Download the CloudFormation template provided in the repo:
+Download the CloudFormation template provided in the repo: [msk-connect-workshop.yml](https://github.com/aaronchong888/AWS-MSK-Connect-Workshop/blob/main/CloudFormation%20Template/msk-connect-workshop.yml)
-(Link to be updated)

 Navigate to AWS Cloudformation in AWS console and create the stack.